 Dividing, Splitting, and Exploding Lines and Faces

-Dividing a line or arc
+Dividing a Line or Arc

 • These lines divide the edges that form the cube as well as the lines on the cube’s face.